ionic-team/ion-android-geolocation/README.md

-# IONGeolocationLib
+# ion-android-geolocation

-The `IONGeolocationLib-Android` is a library built using `Kotlin` that provides geolocation features for Android applications.
+The `ion-android-geolocation` is a library built using `Kotlin` that provides geolocation features for Android applications.

 The `IONGLOCController` class provides the main features of the Library, which are:
 - obtaining the location/position of the device a single time;